-Upon meeting all requirements for the M.A. and M.Ed. degrees, students must apply for graduation online at https://www.uc.edu/commencement/checklist/apply.html.
+Upon meeting all requirements for the M.A. and M.Ed. degrees, students must apply for graduation online through the Graduate School Graduation site.
 Deadlines for graduation are strictly adhered to by the Graduate School.
 Students are required to be aware of these dates which are posted on the Graduate School Website.
 It is the student's responsibility to apply at the online graduation website before the deadline posted for the term in which they plan to graduate.